lakshyagrg23/MailWise/README.md

 ✅ **Planned Feature:** **Custom Email Categories** – Users will be able to create personalized labels based on their preferences.
 ✅ **Planned Enhancement:** **Hybrid AI Model** – Combining **Google Gemini AI** with a **fine-tuned BERT model** for faster, more efficient email classification.

+### **Email Categories**
+MailWise automatically classifies emails into the following **seven categories**:
+1. **Essential** – Important emails related to work, academics, and personal life.
+2. **Social** – Notifications from social media platforms and personal messages.
+3. **Promotions** – Marketing emails, discounts, sales offers, and deals.
+4. **Updates** – Transactional emails such as order confirmations, shipping updates, and service notifications.
+5. **Finance** – Bank statements, invoices, and financial transaction alerts.
+6. **Subscriptions** – Newsletters, blog updates, and mailing list emails.
+7. **Miscellaneous** – Emails that don’t fit into the above categories, serving as a catch-all.

 ---

 ## 🛠 **Tech Stack**